Sadie McKee: Plot

-Sadie McKee (Crawford) works part-time as a serving maid in the same household where her mother is a cook, and is admired by lawyer Michael Alderson (Tone), the son of her employer.
-However, when Michael talks badly of Tommy Wallace (Gene Raymond), her boyfriend, during a family dinner, Sadie openly denounces her employers as snobby and insensitive.
+Sadie McKee works part-time as a serving maid in the same household where her mother is a cook, and is admired by lawyer Michael Alderson, the son of her employer.
+However, when Michael talks badly of Tommy Wallace, her boyfriend, during a family dinner, Sadie openly denounces her employers as snobby and insensitive.
 Sadie then flees to New York City with Tommy, who was fired from his job in the Alderson factory for alleged cheating.

-Nearly broke, Sadie and Tommy are befriended in New York by Opal (Jean Dixon), a hardened club performer, who takes them to her boardinghouse.
+Nearly broke, Sadie and Tommy are befriended in New York by Opal, a hardened club performer, who takes them to her boardinghouse.
 A fadeout during goodnight kisses indicates that, despite their good intentions, they share the bed.
 The next morning, Sadie leaves the boardinghouse to look for a job and makes plans with Tommy to meet at the marriage license bureau at noon.
-Soon after she leaves, neighbor Dolly Merrick (Esther Ralston) hears Tommy singing in the bathroom and seduces him into joining her traveling club act, which leaves town that morning.
+Soon after she leaves, neighbor Dolly Merrick hears Tommy singing in the bathroom and seduces him into joining her traveling club act, which leaves town that morning.